-Dade Rohit, Nanda Kishore Aristotle PG College, Hyderabad, Telangana, India Corresponding Author Email: dade.varshith@gmail.com
+Aristotle PG College, Hyderabad, Telangana, India.
+Corresponding Author Email: revathi7051@gmail.com

-Abstract.
-Employees are the cornerstone of your business.
+Abstract: Employees are the cornerstone of your business.
 Employee attitude surveys give your workforce the opportunity to provide confidential feedback on their opinions of your company.
 These surveys are an important way for businesses to measure job satisfaction, employee motivation, opinions and attitudes.
 The goal is to enhance employee morale and productivity as well as provide organizations with a picture of where improvements can be made.
 To build integrity and trust among your employees, the results of your survey should be effectively communicated and acted upon by your company.
 There is nothing worse than taking the time to survey your employees and then never getting around to implementing any of the feedback you receive.

-Keywords: Employee attitude, feedback, employee morale, employee motivation.
+Keywords: Employee attitude, Job satisfaction, Employee motivation, employee morale.

-1. INTRODUCTION
+1. INTRODUTION